-New file
+D New file

-1 Open file
+2 Open file

 Save file

-ж Cut
+Cut

 Ē Сору

-Paste
+C2 Paste

-Print
+a Print

-Ì

-Q Q स् रू You can Zoom-in, Zoom-out and go to Previous-zoom and Next-zoom.
+् Q् You can Zoom-in, Zoom-out and go to Previous-zoom and Next-zoom.
 You can recall all available previous and next zooms.
 If the buttons are greyed out, there are no previous or next zooms available.
 These func- tions are also available to you by right-clicking the pointer device.

-QQ & You can Zoom-in, Zoom-out and go to Previous-zoom and Next-zoom.
-You can recall all available previous and next zooms.
-If the buttons are greyed out, there are no previous or next zooms available.
-These func- tions are also available to you by right-clicking the pointer device.
-Click to pan the graphics to a new location or use the mouse wheel to zoom in or out.
+4 Click to pan the graphics to a new location or use the mouse wheel to zoom in or out.

+\$150 Switch to turn grid on and off.